semaphoreci/docs/tour_deploying_with_promotions.md

 ```

 Users will see a "Production Deploy" button once the pipeline
 completes.
-Promotions may be [triggered
+Promotions may also be [triggered
 automatically][auto-promotions].
-Let's add
+Let's add another that automatically
-another that automatically promotes builds to staging.
+promotes builds to staging.

 ```yml
 .semaphore/semaphore.yml